 Boorish President-by-Default Carl Anheuser, who is first seen in the movie partying and ignoring warning signs of dangerous happenings-to-be.

 Men Act, Women Are: The female characters don't really do a whole lot.
 They comfort the children, sometimes.
 And the President's daughter exists solely to be Adrian's Love Interest.
-Notable especially in the plane sequences.
-Only Yuri and Jackson ever even go up to see what's happening.
+Notable especially in the plane sequences, where only Yuri and Jackson ever go up to see what's happening.

 The governor of California is never named, but has a strong Austrian accent, and apparently used to be an actor.

-Also the President is black though considerably different in background.
+Also the President is black (instead of biracial) though considerably different in background.

 And Germany's Chancellor is female.